 Place a piece of large ID Tygon tubing snugly around one SMA connector and use pliers to tighten.
 Repeat on the other side.
+Add the jam nut onto both sides and use a wrench to tighten, do not over-tighten.

-Insert a piece of plug tubing on one fluidic port of the flow cell and an empty syringe to the other fluidic port.
-Pull back the syringe's piston and check if it bounces back to ensure that the cell is airtight.
+To ensure the optical port is sealed off from the fluidic path, perform a leak test using a luer syringe and plug fitting.
+Insert a piece of plug tubing on one fluidic port of the flow cell and an empty syringe (extended) to the other fluidic port.
+Push on the syringe's piston and check if it bounces back to ensure that the cell is airtight.
+Hold the flow cell up to your eye in room light and make sure you can see a clear path to check that the windows have not cracked in the replacement process.

-Figure 6: Tightening SMA connectors
+Figure 8: Tightening SMA connectors